Bio2Byte/simsapiper/README.md

 # Tips, tricks and common issues

 - Sequence labels and the structure filenames must match exactly!
+- T-Coffee only accepts sequence labels that are less than 20 characters long.
+Make sure to respect this or T-Coffee will fail.
+- When running the pipeline with **experimentally resolved structures**: T-Coffee can handle partially resolved structures BUT, the SEQRES and ATOMS records must be only of the chain of interest (i.e. the sequence you want to align).
+You can use tools such as pdb-tools to fix your pdb files.
 - Cancel a running Nextflow job: **Crtl + C**
 - Pipeline failed to complete:
     - to rerun the last job: append **-resume** to the launch command